RoseauTechnologies/Roseau_Load_Flow/doc/usage/Plotting.md

 **Note**

-Only buses, lines and transformers are currently plotted.
+Only buses, lines, transformers and switches are currently plotted.
+Switches are only plotted if their buses do not have the same geometry.

 ### Interactive Map with Load Flow Results